soo1017/foodtruck2/README.md

 3. Run 'npm start' and go to 'http://localhost:3000' to see the main page

-4.Need your own Google Map API, Google Mail Account, and OpenWeathr API Key to fully activate this FoodTruck Online order.
+4. Need your own Google Map API, Google Mail Account, and OpenWeathr API Key to fully activate this FoodTruck Online order.